timkendrick/timkendrick.github.io/_posts/tips/2016-04-04-hoisting-nesting-and-readability.md

 This post is all about a) maintaining code readability, and b) maintaining healthy relations with the people who sit next to you every day.
 If you value your coworkers' sanity, or just generally don't want to screw them over on a regular basis, I'd recommend making your codebase as easy to navigate as possible.
 Two ways I've found to help in that respect are **function hoisting** and **nested functions**.
 Let's find out why.

-> **Pro Tip:** if you're just looking for some quick tips, [skip to the end](#ok-i-give-in-please-just-stop-talking).
+> **Pro Tip:** if you're just looking for some quick tips for writing readable functions, [skip to the end](#ok-i-give-in-please-just-stop-talking).

 ## Function hoisting

-I can't get enough of function hoisting.
+I can't get enough of function hoisting in JavaScript.
 Partly just because the word "hoisting" is so rarely used outside of a maritime/shakespearean context, but mainly because I think it can really help with code clarity.

 Check out the following snippet to see an example of function hoisting in action: